FlorentGuyon/esiea-osint/README.md

 ### Requirements

-You can run the main script with either Python 2 or 3, but some modules need one specific version of Python.
-So, download Python 2 and Python 3.
+The main script uses Python 3 so, you must download the latest version of Python 3.

 * https://www.python.org/downloads/source/